-Doctoral positions that are funded by the faculties are advertised once a year, usually on 1 February, at least four weeks prior to the application deadline.
+Doctoral positions that are funded by the faculties are advertised once a year, at least four weeks prior to the application deadline.
+The date of advertisement is decided by the board for third-cycle studies.
 The faculty office is to make sure that the advertisement is written in both Swedish and English.
 Doctoral positions within externally funded projects are normally to be advertised simultaneously so that the qualifications of the applicants can be assessed in relation to one another.
-If needed, externally funded doctoral positions are also advertised once a year, on 15 September.
+If needed, externally funded doctoral positions are also advertised at other times of the year.